zora-wuw/features/README.md

 Create a csv file with two columns (hashtag, user_location) for each collection

 Inputs:
-* IP : MongoDB IP
+* IP : MongoDB server IP
 * MongoDB-Port
 * Contain-String : filter the collection by the contained string in the name